AA/PPS 02.02.30 - Undergraduate Academic Advising Policies

 Academic Advising Mission Statement:

-Texas State University embraces the National Academic Advising Association (NACADA) concept of advising as a “multidimensional and intentional process grounded in teaching and learning, with its own purpose, content and specified outcomes.”
-(NACADA 2004) Advisors and students meet individually or in small groups, assisted when and where appropriate by technology.
+Texas State embraces the National Academic Advising Association’s (NACADA) concept of advising.
+Advisors and students meet individually or in small groups, assisted when and where appropriate by technology.
 Both have responsibilities and rights in a learning environment that fosters the retention and graduation of students.
-This interaction is best understood as a special opportunity for teaching, learning and mentoring where each individual student’s aspirations and skills are the focus of the conversations or communications.
+This interaction is best understood as a special opportunity for teaching, learning, and mentoring where each individual student’s aspirations and skills are the focus of the conversations or communications.
 Serving as a guide and mentor to the students, the advisor helps students establish or refine academic and career goals, while learning the value and responsibilities of higher education.
 The advisors’ responsibilities include the transmission and translation of policies that affect students’ completion of their undergraduate degrees.

 PROFESSIONAL ACADEMIC ADVISORS